Suzuki Carry: Ford Pronto (PR-Z)

 This generation Carry was also built in Taiwan, as the Ford Pronto, starting in late November 1999.
 Available as a truck or a van, it was fitted with a Japanese-made 1-liter, 16-valve G10B engine producing 66 hp-metric.
 The more lifestyle-oriented van model was sold as the Pronto PR-Z. At the end of 2007, Ford Lio Ho ceased to produce the Pronto because the engine couldn't be made to meet revised local environmental regulations.

-Fifth generation Every (DA64; 2005)

-The fifth generation Every was introduced in Japan in August 2005.
-Unlike its predecessors, it was primarily designed as a passenger vehicle, with the commercial models derived from the passenger variant.
-The rear seat of the Every could be moved 150 mm front-to-rear, allowing for flexibility.
-The top-of-the-line PZ Turbo and PZ Turbo Special models were the first kei vans to have fully automated climate control (including vent settings and directions).
-Those two models also had powered sliding doors at the rear, with the PZ Turbo Special being thus equipped on both sides and also including a power step for ease of access.
-The Every Wagon received a facelift on May 20, 2010.

-From 2013 until 2015, the fifth generation Every was rebadged and sold by Mitsubishi Motors as the Minicab and Town Box, and by Nissan as the NV100 Clipper.